mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 - application of guided participation as lens to this domain
 - something about methods using 360 and screen capture?

+### Scope and limitations of this thesis

+I am cautions of making claims about transfer of knowledge of skills to other areas.

+Theories of situated learning view transmission of educational practice as a thorny problem as the process of learning is dependant on many contextual factors.

+The promise of computational thinking was in part based on such claims of transfer.
+But Guzdial shifted their views on this subject.

+Thus why would this study based on observations of one context be of use?
+Thoughts:
+- similar contexts exist
+- underlying treads may emerge which may transcend context

 ## 6. Chapter outline of the study